 You can see photos of each of the lodging options at this link.

 You will be entering Bolivia on this tour and required to comply with their visa requirements on top of any visa requirements you may have to meet for Chile.
 You can see the latest requirements and cost of the visa for your country at this link.
+We also have a blog post with more information about visas for Bolivia.
 Visas can cost upwards of $160 USD and are not included in the price of this tour, so it is important to consider this in budgeting for your trip.
 The visa process can also vary in length so you may need to plan your trip including this tour further in advance than usual.

 Please note that in practice, the Bolivian government has a big gap between what is on the books and what they usually enforce, and most travelers crossing the border near the salt flats simply need a filled-out visa form, a copy of their passport, the visa fee (in crisp, new, undamaged U.S. dollars), and your itinerary.